bthate/botlib/README.rst

 BOTLIB is a library you can use to program bots. no copyright. no LICENSE.
+BOTLIB is a pure python3 library and does not install binaries.

 I N S T A L L

 you need to install python3-setuptools and python3-feedparser yourself.